Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Introduction

 The efficient iterative solution of the (large) linear system of equations resulting from sparse tensor-product space-time Galerkin discretizations requires a suitable preconditioner.
 We apply here the standard BPX scheme in the spatial domain combined with sparse, direct inversion of the wavelet-compressed stiffness and mass matrices for the first-order, temporal derivative.
 That way, we arrive at an iterative solver which essentially requires a fixed number of iterations to achieve a prescribed accuracy.

-Having available a hierarchical basis like wavelets in the temporal variable, we can simply build \emph{sparse tensor-product spaces} which use standard finite elements in space.
-Hence, we can apply sparse tensor-product spaces to approximate the heat equation.
-From an asymptotic point of view, the time is then for free.
+Having available a hierarchical basis like wavelets in the temporal variable, allows to build \emph{sparse tensor-product spaces with any selection of standard finite elements in space}.
+Hence, we can apply sparse, space-time tensor-product spaces to space-time approximations of the heat equation.
+From an asymptotic, error vs.\ accuracy point of view, the temporal variable is then ``for free''.
+This corresponds to what $hp$ timestepping in \cite{SS2000,PSZ23} achieves, but holds here in the absence of analytic time-regularity of the solution.

 We show how to modify the current implementation for the discretization with respect to full tensor-product space, using only ingredients that have already been used for the full space-time approximation.
 Our algorithm admits sparse space-time Galerkin approximation for linear parabolic evolution equations.
 Unlike earlier works (e.g.\ \cite{PSZ23,ScStxtNSE} and the references there), the presently proposed discretization handles low spatial and temporal regularity, is non-adaptive, with the number of degrees of freedom, work and memory scaling essentially as those for a multilevel solve of one stationary, elliptic boundary value problem.
 It allows a numerical solution of essentially optimal complexity in terms of the number of degrees of freedom.
 The fractional temporal order variational formulation is facilitated by a nonlocal, $H^{1/2}(0,T)$-type duality pairing with forward/backward causality, which is realized numerically by an optimal, $O(N_t)$ compression and preconditioning based on spline-wavelets in the time-domain.

-We develop theory and compression estimates for $T=1$.
-All results in the present article generalize to arbitrary, finite time horizon $0<T<\infty$ by scaling.
+We develop the theory and compression estimates for $T=1$.
+All results in the present article generalize, however, to arbitrary, finite time horizon $0<T<\infty$ by scaling.